Dashboard

 Question 2 — How have your qualifications and studies helped you prepare?

-Focus on evidence of your academic readiness and transferable skills.
+Focus on evidence of academic readiness and transferable skills.

-- Specific modules, projects (like an EPQ), or achievements
+- Specific modules, projects (like EPQ), or achievements

 - How your current studies directly relate to medicine